amannougrahiya/imop-compiler/README.md

 ***
 #### About
 This is the public-release beta version of IMOP.
 This document explains how to setup and use IMOP.
+For a quick tutorial on IMOP, as presented at ACM CGO 2020, please visit IMOP's webpage at [bit.ly/imop-cgo20](https://bit.ly/imop-cgo20), where you can also find two tech-reports explaining the details of IMOP.

 #### Dependencies
 - Java SE 8 (or higher)